ettanin/Meteobridge-MB-SMART/README.md

 # To be done non critical

- NEXT PHASE THIS WILL BE LANGUAGES AND ONLY 6 LANGUAGES this is now 95% done

 NEXT PHASE FOR OCTOBER THIS WILL BE CSS REMOVAL OF UNUSED and REDUCE CSS to a target size of 100K

 # IMPORTANT THIS TEMPLATE IS FOR METEOBRIDGE NANOSD AND DAVIS HARDWARE USERS ONLY !!
 # IT IS NOT COMPATIBLE WITH TP-LINK TYPE METEOBRIDGE HUBS